Dan Jones (footballer, born 1994)

 Jones started his career in Hartlepool United's youth system, signing his first professional contract in 2013.
 Having been released by the club in 2016, Jones signed for League Two club Grimsby Town, with loan spells at Gateshead and AFC Fylde during the 2016–17 season.
 He joined Barrow in 2017 and was a first-team regular for two seasons, winning two caps for the England C team, before he joined Salford City on a two-year contract in June 2019.
 He spent the second half of the 2019–20 season on loan at former club Barrow, which would end in them winning promotion as champions of the National League.
 He was loaned to Harrogate Town the following season and played in the 2020 FA Trophy final victory over Concord Rangers.
 He joined Port Vale after being released from Salford at the end of the 2020–21 season.
+He was loaned to his former club Gateshead for the 2024–25 season.
+He joined Spennymoor Town in August 2025.

 Club career

 Hartlepool United

 Dan Jones was born on 14 December 1994 in Bishop Auckland, County Durham.
 He spent four years in the academy at Sunderland, before he started his career in Hartlepool United's youth system and established himself in the youth team in the 2012–13 season.
 He was offered his first professional contract in April 2013.
 Jones's progress was hampered after a knee injury in October 2013 which saw him ruled out for two months with a meniscus tear.
 He made his first-team debut at Hartlepool's Victoria Park on 25 March 2014, coming on as a 65th-minute substitute in a 4–2 defeat to Mansfield Town.
 He signed a new contract of undisclosed length with Hartlepool two months later.

 Having failed to play again under Colin Cooper's stewardship, Jones came into first-team contention during Sam Collins's caretaker spell.
 On 7 October 2014, he made his first start in a 2–1 home defeat to Sheffield United in the Football League Trophy.
 He was initially dropped to the bench by new permanent manager Paul Murray, who lasted six weeks in the role, before Jones established himself in defence following the appointment of Ronnie Moore in December.
 He went on to start 23 League Two games primarily as a left-sided centre-half in the 2014–15 campaign, helping United to avoid relegation out of the Football League, and signed another new contract of undisclosed length in the summer.
 He made 12 appearances in the 2015–16 season.
-On 10 May 2016, Jones was released by Hartlepool; manager Craig Hignett said that "It might be the best thing that’s happened to him because Dan has got everything, but, for one reason or another, it hasn’t really clicked for him".
+On 10 May 2016, Jones was released by Hartlepool; manager Craig Hignett said that "It might be the best thing that's happened to him because Dan has got everything, but, for one reason or another, it hasn't really clicked for him".